-- 1.1 Allegations of breaches of student conduct may be dealt with through an informal or a formal process.
-In cases where a student becomes the subject of a formal allegation of a breach of student conduct, the Student Policy Manager shall notify the Director of Academic Services so that the following process may be undertaken. - 1.2 Before the meeting of the relevant examining board(s) an appropriate officer of Academic Services shall warn students who have outstanding obligations to the University or who are the subject of allegations of breaches of student conduct of the following: - a. their award may be withheld; - b. they will not be permitted to re-register for the same or another award; - c. they will not be permitted to enrol on other modules or other study.
+APPH1.1.1 Allegations of breaches of the student conduct policy may be dealt with through an informal or a formal process.
+In cases where a student becomes the subject of a formal allegation of a breach of the student conduct policy, the Student Policy Manager shall notify the Director of Student and Academic Services so that the following process may be undertaken.

+APPH1.1.2 Before the meeting of the relevant examining board(s) an appropriate officer of Student and Academic Services shall warn students who have outstanding obligations to the University or who are the subject of allegations of breaches of student conduct of the following:

+- a. their award may be withheld; - b. they will not be permitted to re-register for the same or another award; - c. they will not be permitted to enrol on other modules or other study.